umairkhan-10/mediaire_task/README.md

 - We can introduce batch processing in both FrHUB and FrBRAIN to fetch and process data of scans and reports in batches instead of fetching single which increases our DB calls.
 - Implement a retry mechanism for handling errors gracefully in network communication.
+- We can implement locking mechanism to avoid handling of same data or objects by multiple threads
+- We should better implement Multi-Processing for FRBRAIN to create the reports in an optimized way.
 - Can implement authentication/encryption for DB connections.
 - Utilize better monitoring and logging tools like ELK, Prometheus, Grafana or Sentry etc.
 - Better and more unit tests for the system
 - We could introduce indexing in columns like scan_id, patient_id, report_generated etc.
 - I could use docker file but the scope and time of this task is limited so didn't use for this excercise.
-- Can also write more Unit Tests
+- Can also write more Unit Tests and can separate out each unit test cases as well.